jmschrei/bpnet-lite/README.md

 bpnet marginalize -p bpnet_marginalize_example.json
 ```

-Alternatively, one can run the entire pipeline of commands specified above (except for the calculation of negatives) in addition to also running TF-MoDISco and generating a report on the found motifs.
+Alternatively, one can use the `pipeline` command, whose purpose is to go all the way from the .BAM and .bed files to all the results of using BPNet without needing any hand-holding.
+This command handles the mapping of .BAM and .tsv files to bigWigs, the identification of GC-matched negatives, the training of the model, making predictions, calculating attributions, running [TF-MoDISco](https://github.com/jmschrei/tfmodisco-lite) and generating a report on the found motifs, and performing marginalizations.
+For each step (except the TF-MoDISco one), a JSON is generated to serve as a record for what the precise input to each step was, and to allow easy editing in case something has gone slightly wrong.

 ```
 bpnet pipeline -p bpnet_pipeline_example.json
 ```

+For a complete description of the pipeline JSON, see the `example_jsons` folded.
+However, it is extremely flexible.
+For example, a different set of sequences or loci can be used in each step, allowing one to train a model genome-wide and then apply it to a set of synthetic constructs in a separate FASTA.
+Alternatively, one can train the model using one reference genome and apply it to another reference genome.

 ## ChromBPNet